dudeperf3ct/dudeperf3ct.github.io/sensei/marvin_minsky.md

 Stories
 ===========================

-I changed schools around 3rd grade.
-There was no European history.
+I changed school around 3rd grade.
+There was no European history then.
 To me American history is recent and European history is old.
 So, 1776 is after 1880.
 To me history ends with Napolean because then I got into 4th grade.